madscientist42/procrank_linux/README.md

 # Theory

-If you are intereted in the  background, I have written a blog post on smaps and Pss at http://2net.co.uk/tutorial/procrank
+If you are intereted in the  background, the original porter has written a blog post on smaps and Pss at http://2net.co.uk/tutorial/procrank

 # Where the source files came from